 MECHANICAL ENGINEERING BACHELOR OF SCIENCE ABET INFORMATION

 The Mechanical Engineering SB (Bachelor of Science) is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-The Paulson School of Engineering and Applied Sciences, a school with the Faculty of Arts and Sciences at Harvard University, has adopted the following Program Educational Objectives and Student Outcomes for the training of our undergraduates pursuing Mechanical Engineering:
+The Harvard John A. Paulson School of Engineering and Applied Sciences, a school with the Faculty of Arts and Sciences at Harvard University, has adopted the following Program Educational Objectives and Student Outcomes for the training of our undergraduates pursuing an SB in Mechanical Engineering:

 Program Educational Objectives